shameekagarwal/shameekagarwal.github.io/_posts/2025-12-26-high-level-design-v.md

   - e.g. client 1 establishes connection with 0, 1 and 2
   - however, it takes into account the fraction as well - weight of server 1 is 1, while server 0 and 2 is only 0.5
   - this weight is taken into consideration when the client uses p2c to select the server for sending the request
-  - then, it uses p2c to determine the server to send the request to
   ![](/assets/img/high-level-design/twitter-client-side-load-balancing-session-deterministic-continuous.png)

 ### Timeline Generation